jeovafarias/jeovafarias.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth year PhD student in Computer Engineering at [Brown University](https://www.brown.edu/) and I have the honor to be advised by Prof.
+I am a fifth year PhD candidate in Computer Engineering at [Brown University](https://www.brown.edu/) and I have the honor to be advised by Prof.
 [Pedro Felzenszwalb](http://cs.brown.edu/people/pfelzens/).
 I earned my Masters degree in Computer Science at [University of Nice-